-Dr. Negin Shariati is a Lecturer at UTS and Deputy Director of the RF and Communications Technologies Lab (RFCT).
+Dr. Negin Shariati is a Senior Lecturer at UTS and Deputy Director of the RF and Communications Technologies Lab (RFCT).
 She established the state of the art RFCT research lab in 2018 where she leads research in RF and microwave circuits, RF energy harvesting, wireless power transmission, and self-powered electronics for IoT.
 She is responsible for defining the research direction and strategy of the lab and equipping RFCT with world-class RF design, fabrication and measurement facilities.
 Dr Negin Shariati is also a visiting Lecturer at Hokkaido University since 2018, externally engaging with research and teaching activities in Japan.

 She completed her PhD in Electronics and Communication Technologies at Royal Melbourne Institute of Technology (RMIT), Australia, in 2016.
 She worked in industry as an Electrical-Electronic Engineer from 2008-2012.